Terence Brown (American football)

-Terence Brown (born February 19, 1986) is a former American football offensive guard/center.
-He attended Brigham Young University and went undrafted in the 2012 NFL Draft and was signed by the Miami Dolphins.
+Terence Brown (born February 19, 1986) is an American former football offensive guard/center.
+He attended Brigham Young University and went undrafted in the 2012 NFL draft and was signed by the Miami Dolphins.
 Brown was cut on June 11, 2012 to make room for the Dolphins' signing of Chad Johnson.

 High school career

 Brown attended Summerville High School in Summerville, South Carolina, where he was a two-time all-state offensive lineman.
 In his Senior season Brown was a Mr South Carolina football finalists.

 College career

 After lettering his freshman season Brown spent 2 years on a Church mission in Brazil, Brown returned joined the BYU Cougars varsity in 2009.
 He started all 13 games in 2009, 2010 & 2011 playing a variety of positions on the offense line.

 Professional career

 Miami Dolphins

 He signed with the Miami Dolphins as a Undrafted free agent.